The game-changing design made to go unnoticed

 "Helvetica has a complicated history.
 In fact, it was not called Helvetica until four years after it's release," American designer and design historian Paul Shaw explained over the phone.

-It started its life as "Neue Haas Grotesk," a boringly descriptive moniker which included the name of its maker (the Haas foundry), its design type (neo-grotesque or realist) and the fact that is was new (or "neue" in in German).
+It started its life as "Neue Haas Grotesk," a boringly descriptive moniker which included the name of its maker (the Haas foundry), its design type (neo-grotesque or realist) and the fact that is was new (or "neue" in German).

 "The original name sucked," said Shaw.